fdonnet/ubik_accounting/README.md

 ## How you can help

 - Look at the open issues and make a PR.
-- Correct bad technical decisions by opening an issue.
+- Correct bad technical decisions by opening an issue or propose a PR.
 - Share your "business" accounting skills and point out where I m conceptually wrong. (no expert here)

 ## Not ready for production